sergiuionescu/drupal/README.md

 Extra development requirements
 -----------------------------
 * vagrant >= 1.5.2
-* vagrant-berkshelf (vagrant plugin install vagrant-berkshelf)
 * chef dk >= 0.2.0
 * virtualbox: tested on 4.1.14
+* vagrant-berkshelf (vagrant plugin install vagrant-berkshelf) - Optional, kitchen converge can be used to launch the vm instead of vagrant up

 * Note: there is currently an issue with running provision a second time with vagrant-berkshelf 4.0.0.
 See https://github.com/berkshelf/vagrant-berkshelf/issues/237